Golam Sarwar Milon

-Golam Sarwar Milon (গোলাম সারোয়ার মিলন) is a Jatiya Party (Ershad) politician and a former member of parliament for Manikganj-4.
+Golam Sarwar Milon (গোলাম সারোয়ার মিলন; 6 November 1957 – 26 April 2026) was a Bangladeshi Jatiya Party (Ershad) politician who was a member of parliament for Manikganj-4.

-Career
+Life and career

 Milon was elected to parliament from Manikganj-4 as a Jatiya Party candidate in 1986 and 1988.

-Milon was the first president of Bangladesh Jatiotabadi Chatra Dal.
+He was the first president of Bangladesh Jatiotabadi Chatra Dal.
 He was a state minister in the cabinet of President Hossain Mohammad Ershad.
 He joined Bikalpa Dhara Bangladesh in October 2018.

+Milon died in Dhaka on 26 April 2026, at the age of 68.